-MLRS also fires the long-range Lockheed Martin Army Tactical Missile System (ATACMS) guided missiles.
-The ATACMS family includes the block 1, block 1A and block 1A unitary missiles.
+MLRS also fires the long-range Lockheed Martin ATACMS-guided missiles.
+The ATACMS family includes the block 1, block 1A and block 1A unitary missiles, as well as the M57E1 ATACMS modification.
 Block 1, which was used during Operation Desert Storm, carries 950 baseball-sized M74 submunitions to ranges exceeding 165km.

 The programme to develop the block II missile, with GPS and 13 BAT (brilliant anti-tank) submissiles, and Block IIA missile, with six improved BAT submissiles, was cancelled in February 2003.
-The BAT submunition, manufactured by Northrop Grumman, is an unpowered glider which has acoustic sensors for target detection and infrared sensors for terminal guidance.
-Maximum range is 140km.
+The BAT submunition, manufactured by Northrop Grumman, is an unpowered glider, which has acoustic sensors for target detection and infrared sensors for terminal guidance.
+Its maximum range is 140km.

-Lockheed Martin developed a new extended-range guided MLRS (GMLRS), which has a range of more than 70km.
-The GMLRS XM30 rocket has a GPS (global positioning system) and inertial guidance package and small canards on the rocket nose to enhance accuracy.
+Lockheed Martin developed a new ER GMLRS with a range of more than 70km.
+The GMLRS XM30 rocket has a GPS and inertial guidance package, as well as small canards on the rocket’s nose to enhance accuracy.

-GMLRS completed system development and demonstration (SDD) tests in December 2002 and entered low-rate initial production in April 2003.
-156 GMLRS rockets were produced under the LRIP I contract (deliveries completed May 2005), 840 under the LRIP II (awarded in March 2004) and 1,014 under LRIP III (awarded February 2005).
+GMLRS completed system development and demonstration (SDD) tests in December 2002 and entered low-rate initial production (LRIP) in April 2003.
+A total of 156 GMLRS rockets were produced under the LRIP I contract with deliveries completed in May 2005.
+Meanwhile, 840 rockets were produced under the LRIP II contract, awarded in March 2004, and 1,014 under the LRIP III contract, awarded in February 2005.

-IOC was achieved in 2006, but the system has been operationally deployed since September 2005 in Iraq.
-The GMLRS is an international programme involving UK, Italy, France and Germany as well as the US.
-The industrial team includes Diehl, MBDA and FiatAvio.
+Initial operational capability (IOC) was achieved in 2006, but the system has been operationally deployed since September 2005 in Iraq.
+The GMLRS is an international programme involving the UK, Italy, France and Germany, as well as the US.
+The industrial team includes Diehl, MBDA, and FiatAvio.

 GMLRS orders and deliveries